edubadges/privacy/haagse-hogeschool/edubadges-nonformal-text-en.md

 However, if you and The Haque University disagree and the response to your complaint does not lead to an acceptable outcome, you have the right to submit a complaint to the Dutch Data Protection Authority.
 More information on the Dutch Data Protection Authority and the procedure for submitting complaints can be found on the [website of the Dutch Data Protection Authority](https://autoriteitpersoonsgegevens.nl).

 To exercise these rights, please contact [privacy@hhs.nl](mailto:privacy@hhs.nl).

-# 6 Amendments to the privacy statement

-We may amend this privacy statement from time to time.
-We therefore advise you to consult our privacy statement regularly.